defenseunicorns/uds-idam/README.md

 ### How should I write my commits?

+Before commiting it is recommended to run tests.
+Use the make target: `make test/idam` to run the smoke tests.

 Release Please assumes you are using [Conventional Commit messages](https://www.conventionalcommits.org/).

 The most important prefixes you should have in mind are: